 Well, regardless of the movie quote, who doesn’t love an egg McMuffin?
-I mean, it seems like the perfect balance of morning breakfast-ness.
-But when you look more closely at the ingredients, you may shudder a bit.
+It’s the perfect balance of morning breakfast-ness all in a handheld sandwich 👌

 For instance, here’s the ingredients for the egg alone (per their website): Prepared with Liquid Margarine: Liquid Soybean Oil and Hydrogenated Cottonseed and Soybean Oils, Water, Partially Hydrogenated Soybean Oil, Salt, Soy Lecithin, Mono and Diglycerides, Sodium Benzoate and Potassium Sorbate (Preservatives), Artificial Flavor, Citric Acid, Vitamin A Palmitate, Beta Carotene (Color).

-What the what?
 It’s an egg.
-Cook it and put it in my egg McMuffin, right?
+Just cook it and put it in my egg McMuffin, right?!

-Have no fear, I’ve got a 5-minute version that will fix you right up.
+But have no fear, I’ve got a 5-minute version that will fix you right up.
 Seriously, 5 minutes and you are in egg McMuffin heaven.
-You can’t get to a drive-through that fast.
+You can’t get to a drive-through that fast!

-My ramekin egg trick also makes the egg the perfect size for an English muffin.
 Every bite has every ingredient, just as it should.
-Such deliciousness.
+Such deliciousness!

 - 1 whole wheat English muffin

 - cheese (optional and any kind you like: cheddar, provolone, Monterey Jack, American)